- Economic Development

 Texas Sales and Use Tax Data Center Exemption: Texas provides 100% exemption on sales tax for computers, equipment, cooling systems, power infrastructure, electricity and fuel for data centers meeting the minimum thresholds of $200 million in capital investment, 20 new jobs and an average salary at least 120% of the county average salary.
 For more information, visit https://comptroller.texas.gov/taxes/data-centers/.

-Research & Development Tax Incentive provides persons engaged in qualified research with either a sales and use tax exemption on the purchase, lease, rental, storage or use of depreciable tangible personal property directly used in qualified research, or a franchise tax credit based on qualified research expenses.
+Research & Development Tax Incentive: This incentive provides persons engaged in qualified research with either a sales and use tax exemption on the purchase, lease, rental, storage or use of depreciable tangible personal property directly used in qualified research, or a franchise tax credit based on qualified research expenses.
 A person cannot claim both the sales tax exemption and the franchise tax credit for the same period.
 The election to claim the sales tax exemption or take the franchise tax credit is not permanent and can be changed. https://comptroller.texas.gov/taxes/qualified-research/.

-The Pollution Control Equipment Incentive provides an exemption from property taxation for pollution control.
+Pollution Control Equipment Incentive: This program provides an exemption from property taxation for pollution control.
 The intent is ensuring that compliance with environmental mandates, through capital investments, did not result in an increase in a facility's property taxes.
 To be eligible, the property must have been purchased, acquired, constructed, or installed after January 1, 1994, to meet or exceed federal, state, or local environmental laws, rules, or regulations.
 The determination is provided to the local appraisal district which must accept the decision of TCEQ (Texas Commission on Environmental Quality) and grant an exemption for the pollution control property.
 Find more information here.

 Texas Sales Tax Exemption for Media Productions & Facilities: Under Texas law, a producer or production company may claim a sales or use tax exemption on items or services necessary to and used or consumed directly during the production of a project intended for commercial distribution such as a feature film, commercial, television project or recording of live performances.
 Sales and use tax exemptions are not eligible for productions not sold to the public, such as wedding videos and videos shown on social media or video games.
 More information: https://gov.texas.gov/film/page/sales_tax_exemptions.